tejlibre/ActionFPS-Book/tutorial.md

 The ActionFPS portal supports both games.
 It collects game information from "Aura" servers, which run for both ActionFPS and AssaultCube.

+ActionFPS Game is still in beta testing phases, so does not have activity yet.

 ### Start here

 Go to the [Play ActionFPS](https://actionfps.com/play/) page.